Brettanda/friday-bot/docs/legal/terms.md

 1. Abuse of the features of the bot including:
     - spamming

-2. Interacting with the bot with content relating to but not limited to the following topics:
+2. Repeatedly interacting with the bot with content relating to but not limited to the following topics:

     - politics
     - religion